Whinfell Forest: Holiday village

 In 1993 a leisure resort was planned for the site under the proposed name "Lakewoods Holiday Village".
 The Rank Group constructed this as "Oasis Lakeland Holiday Village" which featured commercial restaurants and businesses such as Burger King and a Hard Rock Cafe.
 It was sold to Center Parcs in 2001 who removed the commercial ventures and now operate it as "Center Parcs Whinfell Forest".

 Whinfell Forest is the largest of Center Parcs' five UK holiday villages, with accommodation for 4,668 people in 861 units.

+Transport

+Stagecoach Cumbria operates one route out of the holiday park.
+The 104 to Penrith then Continues to Carlisle.